taskno/readGeotiff/README.md

 # Read Geotiff with GDAL
 Read Geotiff using Gdal C++ API and get value with specified band no, image or projection coordinate parameters.
+The code was developed and tested on Windows.

 ### **Parameter Description**
 The console application takes following parameters: